 Pizza Sauce with Tomato Paste

 Make homemade pizza sauce with tomato paste in no time at all — just 5 minutes — with just a few ingredients!
-Use this sauce on pizza dough, to dip pizza rolls in, as a base for my pepperoni pizza dip, on easy French bread pizzas, and on quick English muffin pizzas!
+Use this sauce to dip pizza rolls in, as a base for my pepperoni pizza dip, on easy French bread pizzas, and on quick English muffin pizzas!

 Why This Recipe Works

 Authentic pizza sauce is not cooked, so if you’re looking for an authentic tomato paste pizza sauce recipe, this is it!
 We love using some of this extra sauce on my Authentic Margherita Pizza.

 I love pizza sauce with tomato paste because you get a much thicker consistency, which is perfect to spread on pizzas of any and all varieties and to use as a dip for your favorite breadsticks!

 This recipe is SO simple to make.
 It takes only 5 minutes to combine and mix the ingredients.
 I do suggest giving the sauce 30 minutes to sit so those delicious spices can permeate the sauce.